 Hence, the right approach to woodworking is to know where to get started, to have all the necessary tools, to know the plans that have been proven to be useful, to lay out the entire process and be lucid about it and then embarking on the adventure knowing every step of the way.

 Woodworking Projects and Plans

-At Ted’s Woodworking you can explore woodworking plans and projects.
+At The Woodworking you can explore woodworking plans and projects.
 There are more than sixteen thousand woodworking plans which makes the resource the largest such collection in the world.
 You can use the software available to make your own projects and plans.
-The best part about Ted’s Woodworking is that you are not confined to any specific types of projects or wooden objects.
+The best part about The Woodworking Plans is that you are not confined to any specific types of projects or wooden objects.
 You don’t have to follow someone’s passion or do something what you don’t want.

 If arbor projects don’t excite you and if artwork displays are too much of a niche, then you can always work on chairs, bathroom furniture, boxes, perhaps a pool or billiard table, beds, cabinets, benches, birdhouses or bird feeders, boats, book cases, tables, coat racks, cabins, carport, cellar, chests, chicken houses, clocks, coasters, compost bins, computer desks, cradles, containers, decks, dog house, fences, fireplace, garage furniture, greenhouse, gazebos, hammocks, kitchen furniture, lampshades, mailboxes, pergolas, planters, wooden toys or a windmill if that caters to your fancy.

 You would get projects and plans that will take you through the concept, design, measurement, material, tools, the step by step approach and tips to do a better job.
 It takes years for anyone to master the art and craft of designing and planning.
 One is an artistic or creative aspect and the other is more technical, even mathematical.